 - Abrasives and other compounds used may remain embedded in the material

 - It can be labor-intensive

-RapidDirect’s Robust Manufacturing Solutions
+RapidDirect’s Robust Finishing Solutions

 The ultimate aim of every prototyping or low-volume production process is to ensure that the end products meet quality demands.
 Surface finish is one of the most vital post-production processes to ensure that the products are of the required standards.
 We understand this at RapidDirect, and we are ready to bring your prototyping desire to reality.

-At RapidDirect, we do not only have the best technicians and manufacturing techniques, but we also boast top-of-the-class finishes, including the polishing surface finish.
+At RapidDirect, we not only have the best technicians and manufacturing techniques, but we also boast top-of-the-class finishes, including the polishing surface finish.
 We work with you to help you make the right choice for your machined part.
 The best news is that all our services come at competitive pricing.
 Upload your design file today to get an instant quote.

 Top Tips for Polishing Surface Finish for Custom Manufactured Parts

 The following are expert-guided tips to ensure that the polishing process is worthwhile:

 - Employ abrasive discs with polyester films for roughing.
 This will ensure the generation of appropriate roughness degrees with more uniformity.